dc-js/dc.datatables.js/README.md

 ## dc.datatables.js

+NOTE: This library is archived, as it was an incomplete demo and I (Gordon) have moved on.
+If you are interested in reviving and maintaining this library in the dc-js organization, please reach out to me via my email in bio.

 The intent of this project is to integrate the powerful UI, styling, and plugins of [DataTables](https://datatables.net/) with dc.js filtered data.